Road Rules and Road Safety in Australia

 - All occupants in the vehicle must wear a seat belt.

-- Carry a valid driver’s licence in English or an International Drivers Permit alongside your national driver’s licence.
+- Carry a valid driver’s licence in English or an International Drivers Permit alongside your national driver’s license.

 - Drive no faster than the speed limit indicated on the speed limit signs.